Interim RTE boss apologises for ‘drip-feed’ of information

 Pressed by Sinn Fein TD Pearse Doherty on whether he believed there would be more resignations at the top of RTE, Mr Varadkar stressed that members of the executive board were entitled to due process.

-He said it did currently retain confidence in the executive board, but he said he reserved the right to change that position as further issues arise.
+Mr Varadkar said he did currently retain confidence in the executive board, but he said he reserved the right to change that position as further issues arise.

 Former director general Dee Forbes quit last week amid the fallout from the scandal.